-Meanwhile, Fu-Manchu - originally created by author Sax Rohmer as the villain of a series of pulp novels and, sadly, less of an actual character than a handful of racist east Asian stereotypes through an early 20th century lens – stopped appearing in the Marvel Universe when the publisher dropped the character's license, making it difficult if not impossible to reprint the bulk of Shang-Chi's classic stories.
+Meanwhile, Fu-Manchu - originally created by author Sax Rohmer as the villain of a series of pulp novels and, sadly, less of an actual character than a handful of racist east Asian stereotypes through an early 20th-century lens – stopped appearing in the Marvel Universe when the publisher dropped the character's license, making it difficult if not impossible to reprint the bulk of Shang-Chi's classic stories.

-All of this added up to a Shang-Chi sized hole in the Marvel Universe - with even the character's contemporaries like the Heroes for Hire (a team Shang-Chi later joined) falling off the radar.
+All of this added up to a Shang-Chi-sized hole in the Marvel Universe - with even the character's contemporaries like the Heroes for Hire (a team Shang-Chi later joined) falling off the radar.

 But, Shang-Chi never left the Marvel consciousness – he was even one of the original characters included in Marvel's pitch for the building blocks of Marvel Cinematic Universe (and it wasn't the first time he was considered – Stan Lee himself considered pushing for a Shang-Chi movie starring Brandon Lee in the 1980s).
-And roundabout the time Tony Stark was breaking a new superhero barrier on film, Shang-Chi made his way back to the Marvel spotlight as part of a squad of Secret Avengers helmed by acclaimed Captain America writer Ed Brubaker.
+And roundabout the time Tony Stark was breaking a new superhero barrier on film, Shang-Chi made his way back to the Marvel spotlight as part of a squad of 2010's Secret Avengers helmed by acclaimed Captain America writer Ed Brubaker.

 Brubaker took the opportunity not just to revise Shang-Chi's position as the greatest fighter in the Marvel Universe but his origins as well – substituting "Fu Manchu" for Zheng Zu, an ancient immortal wizard.
 Shang-Chi also got a power upgrade, gaining the ability to create duplicates of himself and carrying various pieces of Stark-built tech.
-He even made it to the core Avengers team prior to Secret Wars, which rebuilt the Marvel Universe.
+He even made it to the core Avengers team before Secret Wars, which rebuilt the Marvel Universe.